 Pop Culture IP

-From his senior thesis on the Arthurian roots of comic book superheroes to his work researching and assessing the value of Hollywood memorabilia for Julien's Auctions to spec work on theme park design, Ryan is intimately familiar with a wide range of pop culture intellectual properties.
+From his upcoming book on the Arthurian roots of comic book superheroes to his work researching and assessing the value of Hollywood memorabilia for Julien's Auctions to spec work on theme park design, Ryan is intimately familiar with a wide range of pop culture intellectual properties.

 Scholarship

-Before "Avengers: Endgame," before the DCEU, before comic book superheroes became billion-dollar box office stars, they were inspired by stories five millennia old.
-But how did we get from Samson, Hercules, David, Gilgamesh and Achilles to Superman, Captain America, Iron Man, and the Green Lantern?
-The answer can be found in post-Roman Britain.
+Before "Avengers: Endgame," before the DCEU, before comic book superheroes became billion-dollar box office stars, they were inspired by stories three millennia old.
+But how did we get from Samson, Hercules, King David, Gilgamesh, and Achilles to Superman, Captain America, Iron Man, and the Green Lantern?
+The answer can be found in a hero who emerged in sub-Roman Britain.

 The Arthurian Roots of Modern Super Heroes

-I have gone back and made small additions, the last in 2012.
-However, were I to return to this work now, I would not only change many of the pronouns, but I would make it more expansive and inclusive.
-I would dig into how my trope of outsidership has expanded from comics' earliest incarnations to include the wonderful spectrum of race, creed, gender identities, and sexualities that have found on-page expression in the past decade as comics and their creators increasingly represent their diverse readers.
+I wound up embarking on a major overhaul.
+Among other edits, I intentionally made it more expansive and inclusive.
+I deepened my investigation into how the trope of outsidership has expanded from comics' earliest incarnations to include the wonderful spectrum of race, creed, gender identities, and sexualities that have found on-page expression in the past decade as comics and their creators increasingly represent their diverse readers.

 In 2021, as part of an evaluation process for a theme park design group, Ryan was asked to ideate the E-ticket ride at the center of a new, Lord of the Rings-themed land, in a 1,500-word proposal.